protolambda/eth2-val-tools/README.md

 ```

 Steps:
+- `eth2-val-tools mnemonic`, twice: one for validator keys, one for withdrawal keys.
+Put them in the config.
 - `. my_config.sh`: central configuration with environment vars, see `example_config.sh` for an example
-- `. make_withdrawal_wallet.sh`: prepare a withdrawal wallet, single account is re-used for each deposit, good enough for testing.
-- `. make_validator_wallet.sh`: builds wallet + passwords file
-- `. build_deposits.sh`: reads passwords file, builds deposit data for each account in it
+- `. build_deposits.sh`: uses the mnemonics to generate deposit data for the configured range of accounts. (overwrites any existing deposit data file)
 - `. exec_deposits.sh`: executes deposit datas, making eth1 transactions

-Warning: If you run any of the scripts multiple times, beware that it appends to files and may cause duplicates.

 For automatic validator assignment, tracking and deployment, use the `assign` command of the Go module in this repo.